yoctoproject/poky/documentation/ref-manual/variables.rst

    :term:`DOC_COMPRESS`
       When inheriting the :ref:`ref-classes-compress_doc`
-      class, this variable sets the compression policy used when the OpenEmbedded build system compresses man pages and info pages.
+      class, this variable sets the compression policy used when the OpenEmbedded build system compresses manual and info pages.
 By default, the compression method used is gz (gzip).
 Other policies available are xz and bz2.